 Note the last line in the output.
-It says that the just created deployment is now used by Rally; that means that all tasks or verify commands are going to be run against it.
-Later in tutorial is described how to use multiple deployments.
+It says that the just created deployment is now used by Rally; that means that all the benchmarking operations from now on are going to be performed on this deployment.
+Later we will show how to switch between different deployments.

-Finally, the deployment check command enables you to verify that your current deployment is healthy and ready to be tested:
+Finally, the deployment check command enables you to verify that your current deployment is healthy and ready to be benchmarked: